-94 Du et al. (2016) is limited to viewing CDS data held by the DTCC's Trade Information Warehouse where at least one counterparty, or the reference entity, is regulated by the Board of Governors.
+102 Du et al. (2016) is limited to viewing CDS data held by the DTCC's Trade Information Warehouse where at least one counterparty, or the reference entity, is regulated by the Board of Governors.

-Kaya (2017) uses a very short time span from 2009 to 2013 and an specific sample of reference entities, single-name non-financial corporate CDSs that became clearing-eligible at ICE Clear Credit between December 2009 and January 2013.
+103 Kaya (2017) uses a very short time span from 2009 to 2013 and an specific sample of reference entities, single-name non-financial corporate CDSs that became clearing-eligible at ICE Clear Credit between December 2009 and January 2013.

-96 Garratt and Zimmerman (2015) and Duffie and Zhu (2011) use a stylised model, which are difficult to calibrate to real-world data.
+104 Garratt and Zimmerman (2015) and Duffie and Zhu (2011) use a stylised model, which are difficult to calibrate to real-world data.

-with central clearing, and increased post-trade transparency, have beneficial effects on liquidity.
 Haynes and McPhail (2017) examine trading costs by mapping out the dealer-to-customer network in the index CDS market and find that more connected clients on average face reduced transaction costs.
 Using audit trail data, Riggs et al. (2017) examine the mechanism design of the electronic trading networks for index CDS and find similar patterns in activity of client and dealer choice.